Wall-crossing of universal Brill-Noether classes: Nonsingular resolution of the identity

-We are now ready to construct our resolution of the identity map. \begin{construction} Take any extension to a total order of the partial order defined above on the set of pairs of vine curves with an extremal bidegree, and denote this extension by $(G^1,D^1)<(G^2,D^2)<\ldots < (G^m,D^m)$.
+We are now ready to construct our resolution of the identity map. \begin{construction} Take any extension to a total order of the partial order defined above on the set of pairs consisting of a vine graph with an extremal bidegree, and denote this extension by $(G^1,D^1)<(G^2,D^2)<\ldots < (G^m,D^m)$.

 Define $J_i$ inductively as follows: $J_0=\overline{\mathcal{J}}(\phi^+)$ and

 where $\alpha^i$ is the only \gf on $(G^i,D^i)$ with $L_{\alpha^i}=\emptyset$, and $J_{G,D,\alpha^i}$ is the strict transform of $J_{G^i,D^i}\subset \Jb{d}{g,n}(\phi^+)$.
 Following this, let $\jphitilde:= J_m$.